superhero1/ffritz/AUDIO.md

 It announces itself as "FritzBox".
 It will output data to /var/tmp/shairport.fifo and has precedence over the MPD audio pipe.

-shairport-sync is started via the shairport service (/nvram/ffnvram/etc/rc.d).
+shairport-sync is started via the shairport service.
-This script will also start the usbplayd service if required.

-The configuration file is located in /nvram/ffnvram/etc/shairport-sync.conf.
+The configuration file is located in /tmp/ffnvram/etc/shairport-sync.conf.

 If you do not want to start shairport: